-As the internet constantly changes you will often find that browsers keep changing too.
-Companies keep trying to improve their browser's performance, security and user experience, and there are always new types of content that will impact on your internet experience.
-Web sites vary greatly, from simple sites that contain textual information, to the latest effort full of sound, animations and video.
+As the Internet constantly changes you will often find that browsers keep changing too.
+Companies keep trying to improve their browser's performance and there are always new areas in terms of protocols and coding that will impact on your Internet experience.
+Web sites vary greatly, from simple sites that contain textual information, to the latest whiz-bang effort full of sound, animations and video.